 Pill imprint MYLAN 6203 MYLAN 6203 has been identified as Verapamil hydrochloride extended release 300 mg.

-Verapamil is used in the treatment of migraine prevention; cluster headaches; bipolar disorder; arrhythmia; supraventricular tachycardia (and more), and belongs to the drug classes calcium channel blocking agents, group IV antiarrhythmics.
+Verapamil is used in the treatment of migraine prevention; cluster headaches; arrhythmia; nocturnal leg cramps; bipolar disorder (and more), and belongs to the drug classes calcium channel blocking agents, group IV antiarrhythmics.
 Risk cannot be ruled out during pregnancy.
 Verapamil 300 mg is not subject to the Controlled Substances Act.